-Dubbed “Uncle Louis” for his gentle, square style, Louis St. Laurent was an icon of the relative peace and prosperity that defined post-World War II (1939-1945) Canada.
+Dubbed “Uncle Louis” for his gentle, square style, Louis St. Laurent was an icon of the relative peace and prosperity that defined Canadian society in the aftermath of World War II (1939-1945).
 Though his tenure is not widely remembered today, the St. Laurent years were actually a time of quite substantial foreign, domestic, and constitutional achievements.

-St. Laurent continued King’s agenda of securing greater ever-greater concessions of symbolic and political independence from Britain.
-In 1949 he ended Canadian legal appeals to the British House of Lord and 1952 appointed the country’s first-ever Canadian-born governor general.
+Prime Minister St. Laurent continued King’s agenda of securing greater ever-greater concessions of symbolic and political independence from Britain.
+In 1949 he ended Canadian legal appeals to the British House of Lords, making the Supreme Court of Canada the country’s highest court, and 1952 appointed the country’s first-ever Canadian-born governor general.
 After elaborate negotiations, 1949 also saw Canada welcome the Dominion of Newfoundland as the country’s 10th province — making St. Laurent the first PM since Wilfrid Laurier (1841-1919) to expand the nation’s borders.

-A strong internationalist, St. Laurent sent over 26,000 soldiers to fight in the United Nations-led Korean War (1950-53) in order to repel a Communist invasion, but pointedly refused to support the British in the Suez War of 1956, instead siding with the neutral United States.
-His foreign minister, Lester Pearson (1897-1972), helped broker a peace settlement, and Canada gained a new reputation as a cautious and pragmatic “middle power.”
+A strong internationalist, St. Laurent sent over 26,000 soldiers to fight in the United Nations-led Korean War (1950-53) to repel a Communist invasion of South Korea, but pointedly refused to support the British side in the Suez War of 1956, instead siding with the neutral United States.
+His foreign minister, Lester Pearson (1897-1972), helped supervise the terms of the postwar peace deal, and in doing so helped Canada gain a new reputation as a pragmatic and helpful “middle power.”

-Canada’s post-war years saw a swelling Canadian bureaucracy which St. Laurent was happy to delegate power to, but near the end of his term criticism grew that the country was being increasingly governed by a small and arrogant elite of professional experts, perhaps best embodied by the bossy C.D.
+Canada’s post-war years saw steady economic growth, but also the growth of a large and powerful bureaucracy.
+As St. Laurent’s second term progressed, there was increasing criticism that the country was being governed by a small and arrogant elite of professional experts, perhaps best embodied by the multitalented but bossy C.D.
 Howe (1886-1960), St. Laurent’s right-hand man and so-called “Minister of Everything.”
-His administration’s rushed attempt to approve an enormous Trans-Canada Pipeline without significant parliamentary consultation generated fiery outrage and conspiracy theories among the opposition, and helped shatter his bid for a third term in the 1957 election.
+The St. Laurent administration’s rushed attempt to approve an enormous Trans-Canada Pipeline without much parliamentary involvement generated fiery outrage and conspiracy theories among the opposition, and helped shatter his bid for a third term in the 1957 election.